7upreturn/lucanet-assessment/README.md

 # LucaNet Web Testing Framework

 This project contains automated tests for the Lucanet website using Playwright with TypeScript.
+The created tests are for the homepage and the contact page.

+For homepage tests:
+1. Wait for page load, allow cookies and verify hero heading
+2. Verify that page title is CFO Solution Platform for modern finance leaders :: Lucanet
+3. Verify that navbar is visible and enabled
+4. Verify that footer links are visible and enabled
+5. Verify that solutions page hero image is visible and enabled (after clicking on the solutions link in the navbar)

+For contact page tests:
+1. Fill out the contact form but do not send the request to not flood the production environment with test requests.

 ## Setup Instructions